 ADESA Company History

 ADESA is a leader in the vehicle remarketing industry and has been since 1989.

 ADESA entered the wholesale auto auction business with two locations in 1989.
-In 1992, ADESA became a public company and operated as such until 1996 when the company was acquired by ALLETTE, Inc.
+In 1992, ADESA became a public company and operated as such until 1996 when the company was acquired by ALLETE, Inc.

 In April 2007, ADESA was acquired by a private equity group, KAR Holdings, Inc., later known as KAR Auction Services, Inc. Since then, ADESA has diversified and grown the business, organically and through acquisition, into a leading vehicle remarketing company in North America, operating throughout the United States, Canada and Mexico.